sakthiinfotec/docker-apps/README.md

 From the above listed runtime environment variables, we are interested in only two entries such as IP(`MONGODB_PORT_27017_TCP_ADDR=172.17.0.2`) and PORT(`MONGODB_PORT_27017_TCP_PORT=27017`) to connect MongoDB from depending application.

 #### Linking or accessing from Node.js container service
-To access an environment details using `process.env` reference, where `process` is a global object provided by Node.js to access current process information.
+Access an environment details using `process.env` reference, where `process` is a global object provided by Node.js to access current process information.
 ```javascript
 const MONGODB_HOST = process.env.MONGODB_PORT_27017_TCP_ADDR;
 const MONGODB_PORT = process.env.MONGODB_PORT_27017_TCP_PORT;